Mera Peak Climbing -16 Days

 Mera peak climbing

-mera Peak Climbing – Fixed Group Departure 2026 Are you ready for an unforgettable Himalayan adventure?
+Mera Peak Climbing – Fixed Group Departure 2026 Are you ready for an unforgettable Himalayan adventure?
 We're organizing a fixed group departure for mera Peak (6476m) in the Everest region for the 2026 season.
 If you're interested in joining, feel free to contact me .I’ll make sure your holiday comfortable, enjoyable and memorable.

 Start Finish Availability Price

-march 4 04/03/2026 march 19 19/03/2026 Trip Status guaranteed Starting from $2550 $2448 Book Now
+October 4 04/03/2026 October 19 19/03/2026 Trip Status guaranteed Starting from $2550 $2448 Book Now

-april 5 05/04/2026 april 20 20/04/2026 Trip Status guaranteed Starting from $2550 $2448 Book Now
+November 7 07/10/2026 November 22 22/04/2026 Trip Status guaranteed Starting from $2550 $2448 Book Now

-may 4 04/05/2026 may 19 19/05/2026 Trip Status guaranteed Starting from $2550 $2448 Book Now
+December 4 04/12/2026 December 19 19/12/2026 Trip Status guaranteed Starting from $2550 $2448 Book Now

 Cost Includes